Landstuhl Regional Medical Center

 The Landstuhl Regional Medical Center (LRMC), also known as Landstuhl Hospital, is a U.S. Army post in Landstuhl, Germany, near Ramstein Air Base.
-It is an amalgamation of Marceau Kaserne (Infanterie-Kaserne) and Wilson Barracks (Kirchberg-Kaserne), which were merged on October 15, 1951.
+The installation is an amalgamation of Marceau Kaserne (Infanterie-Kaserne) and Wilson Barracks (Kirchberg-Kaserne), which were merged on October 15, 1951.
 As a Level II trauma center, it has 65 beds, and is the largest American hospital outside the United States.
 Construction is ongoing for a new hospital facility (the Rhine Ordnance Barracks Medical Center Replacement) that will replace the existing hospital.
 Construction is planned to be completed end 2027.